jklott/LichessBot/README.md

 lichessBot is stockfish level 7 and moves almost instantly (very obviously a bot)

 # Disclaimer
-Using this script against real players is cheating and may get you banned.
+Using this script against real players is cheating and may get you banned

-# To-do:

-[x] Create multiple scripts of various skill

-[ ] Improve nerfs/buffs to scripts to seperate them more